adoptium/adoptium.net/content/blog/aqavit-in-2025/index.md

 ### Performance Benchmarking Enhancements

-Introduced interleaved benchmark testing and configurable visual indicators (“traffic lights”) to help detect regressions more accurately and quickly.
+We introduced interleaved benchmark testing and configurable visual indicators (“traffic lights”) to help detect regressions more accurately and quickly.
 This work shifts us into the next phase of performance testing at AQAvit.
 We run 80+ benchmarks at the project, currently to ensure that they can run.
 We have pinned these runs onto particular machines and have been gathering performance data over the past years worth of releases.

 ![Traffic Lights Per Benchmark view](trafficLights1.png)
 ![Traffic Lights Data Details view](trafficLights2.png)